Kamlarp/project-4/README.md

             - doors and windows are shut
             - all sources of standing water where mosquitoes can breed, including water in bird baths, ponds, flowerpots, wading pools, old tires, and any other containers are taken care of

-REPEL: we can use our prediction to make sure that in the resident in the predicted areas wear shoes and socks, long pants and a light-colored, long-sleeved shirt, and apply an EPA-registered insect repellent that contains DEET, picaridin, oil of lemon eucalyptus, IR 3535, para-menthane-diol (PMD), or 2-undecanone according to label instructions.
+REPEL: we can use our prediction to make sure that in the residents in the predicted areas wear shoes and socks, long pants and a light-colored, long-sleeved shirt, and apply an EPA-registered insect repellent that contains DEET, picaridin, oil of lemon eucalyptus, IR 3535, para-menthane-diol (PMD), or 2-undecanone according to label instructions.
 Consult a physician before using repellents on infants.

+### Cost and benefit analysis of Wnv control plan based on our model prediction

-##### Benefits:
+#### Benefits:

 The benefits of using machine learning to control West Nile virus (WNV) control for the government of Chicago, Illinois are numerous and far-reaching.
 By implementing machine learning, we can be more effectively control WNV, and the city can significantly reduce the risk of WNV transmission, protect the health of its residents, and save money in the long run.